nimbix/app-canupipeline/README.md

 CANU is a single molecule sequence assembler for genomes

-This runs a TORQUE cluster on demand as the backend for [CANU Pipeline](https://github.com/marbl/canu).
+This runs a Slurm cluster on demand as the backend for [CANU Pipeline](https://github.com/marbl/canu).